raspberrypilearning/explore-a-3d-world/en/step_3.md

 --- task ---

-Double click on the Models folder.
+Double click on the Models folder in the Project Window.
 A model describes what a 3D object looks like and can be created using 3D modelling tools.
 We have included some models that you can use.

 Choose either the `Cat` or `Raccoon` model and drag it from the Projects Window to the Scene View.